MaryNathalie/TM_Bot/README.md

     # 2. Use docling-tools to download models into the correct local directory.
     docling-tools models download -o src/.cache/docling
     ```
+    *(Note: This step is **not** required for the CPU-only installation, as the application will automatically use a simpler PDF parser.)*

 3.  **Start the Streamlit App:**
     Execute the following command from the root directory: